Support Maine's State Heritage Fish Waters

 Unlike most state wild trout programs, Maine’s State Heritage Fish program is a law not a policy.
 It is also the most widely applied wild or native trout program in the country.

 Enacted in 2005, Maine’s State Heritage Fish law originally applied to never-stocked brook trout lakes and ponds only.
 It was amended in 2007 to include Arctic charr.
-In 2009 it was amended to add some water-specific exemptions.
 It was amended again in 2014 to include lakes and ponds that had not been stocked in twenty-five years or more.

 Posting informational signs on Maine’s State Heritage Fish waters not only helps protect this irreplaceable resource, but it is a great excuse to fish some new wild native brook trout water.